stevenjob/rates-exchange/README.md

 - Used typescript but i cut some corners (using `any`) as i did not want to spend too much time correcting type definitions.

-- I expect some edge cases that were not covered like very large numbers
+- I expect some edge cases that were not covered like very large numbers or very small numbers e.g. 0.01